vedant635/Hostinger/README.md

 ### Cloud Hosting Coupon — 20% Off

 When shared hosting starts hitting performance limits, Cloud is the logical upgrade.
-Dedicated CPU and RAM — not shared with other accounts — which means more consistent speed under traffic spikes.
+Dedicated CPU and RAM, not shared with other accounts — which means more consistent speed under traffic spikes.
 The Cloud Startup plan starts at ₹569.05/month on the 48-month cycle (before the referral discount), and includes a free domain with SSL plus 3 months free.
 The 20% off coupon applies to all cloud tiers for 12-month or longer commitments.

 **[👉 Cloud Hosting + 20% Off](https://eduactivedeals.com/recommends/hostinger/)**